 GeneCards Summary for TAS2R39 Gene

 TAS2R39 (Taste 2 Receptor Member 39) is a Protein Coding gene.
-Among its related pathways are Taste transduction and Signaling by GPCR.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and bitter taste receptor activity.
-An important paralog of this gene is TAS2R42.
+An important paralog of this gene is TAS2R40.

 UniProtKB/Swiss-Prot for TAS2R39 Gene

 Receptor that may play a role in the perception of bitterness and is gustducin-linked.
 May play a role in sensing the chemical composition of the gastrointestinal content.
 The activity of this receptor may stimulate alpha gustducin, mediate PLC-beta-2 activation and lead to the gating of TRPM5 (By similarity).